kanboard/kanboard/doc/ldap-authentication.markdown

 Workflow
 --------

-When the LDAP authentication is activated, the login process work like that:
+When the LDAP authentication is activated, the login process works like that:

 1. Try first to authenticate the user by using the database
 2. If the user is not found inside the database, a LDAP authentication is performed
-3. If the LDAP authentication is successful, by default a local user is created automatically with no password and marked as LDAP user.
+3. If the LDAP authentication is successful, by default a local user is created automatically with no password and marked as LDAP users.

 The full name and the email address are automatically fetched from the LDAP server.